 Once there, the only public transport options are to go back to Granada.
-There is one bus a day going the other way, to Torre del Mar on the coast near Nerja, but no bus back from there until the next day.
+There is also one bus a day going the other way, to Torre del Mar on the coast near Nerja, but no bus back from there until the next day.

-The name Alhama comes from the Arabic word for the hot springs.
-The town has a rich history, having been conquered from the Moors by the Christian knights in 1482.
 The town centre has a selection of historically significant buildings and monuments; the tourist office has maps and you can easily walk around them in a couple of hours.

 There is a little collection of bars and restaurants in the town.
 Drinks in Granada Provence normally come with a little plate of (free) tapas, so if you are not spectacularly hungry in the evening you can skip dinner and just have a couple of drinks whilst you watch the sun go down.

 Other options include cooking for yourself.
 There are a few supermarkets in town (really just corner shops) with a minimum of foods and other ‘essentials’.
 On Friday morning there is a market.
-The market is good for fruit and vegetables, plus there is some cheap clothes and household products.
+The market is good for fruit and vegetables, plus there are some cheap clothes and household products.